zhentellica/blog/en/about.md

 cWater/gMaple is a glimpse of the past, glorious and embarrassing; it is also a long-term vision of the future, with excitement and longing.
 It is a natural flow of thoughts; it is also a faithful record of footprints.

-Water is the soul of such pastoral, and the long flow of Clear Water will make it full of life.
-Maple is an idyllic style of such pastoral, and the permanent residence of Green Maple will bring it to its pastoral autumn forests.
+Water is the soul of such pastoral, and the long flow of Clear Water makes it full of life.
+Maple is an idyllic style of such pastoral, and the permanent residence of Green Maple brings it to its pastoral autumn forests.